sparsh0006/Bob/README.md

 - **Collection Visualization**: View your whisky collection with detailed information about each bottle.
 - **Taste Profile Analysis**: Get insights into your whisky preferences based on your collection.
 - **BAXUS Integration**: Seamlessly connects with your BAXUS whisky collection.
+- **Animated Beer Glass Interface**: A sleek beer glass animation that fills with whisky during loading.

 ## Getting Started